kalisio/feathers-keycloak-listener/docs/API.md

 ### `createUser (data)`

-This methods is triggered by the following
+This method is triggered by the following
 case:

 * `eventClass=AdminEvent`